dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Foundational Network Concepts

+### Ports

+In computer networking, a port is a communication endpoint that is used to identify a specific process or service running on a networked device.
+Ports are identified by a number between 0 and 65535, with the first 1024 reserved for well-known services and protocols.

+When data is transmitted over a network, it is sent to a specific port number on a device, which allows the operating system to identify the process or service that should receive the data.
+For example, when you browse the web, your web browser sends requests to port 80 (or 443 for HTTPS) on the server hosting the website you are accessing.
+The server then sends the web page data back to your browser on a different port number.

+Some common ports that are used for network services and applications include:

+-    Port 80: HTTP web traffic
+-    Port 443: HTTPS encrypted web traffic
+-    Port 25: SMTP email traffic
+-    Port 53: DNS traffic
+-    Port 21: FTP file transfer traffic
+-    Port 22: SSH secure shell traffic
+-    Port 3389: RDP remote desktop traffic

 ### Protocols

 A protocol is a set of rules that govern how data is transmitted and received between devices on a network.
 Protocols are essential for ensuring that devices can communicate with each other effectively and efficiently.
 Common protocols typically operate on a specified port.